 Looking at my kit critically, camera by camera, role by needed role, looking for holes, looking for possible overkill, looking for an excuse?

 The EM1x (x3) is my main sports camera.
 The lenses that support it include (FF eq) 16~600 at f2.8 or f4 in zooms or primes and a range of 18~150 in fast primes, all “A” grade optics.
-The cameras are as fast as I need, faster than me basically and always surprise.
+The cameras are as fast as I need, faster than me basically and always a surprise.
 I am at one with them, something that cannot be under estimated.

-The G9II may be that camera, but to be honest I have never tried it.
-The G9.2 fills a lot of roles.
-It is my best video camera out of the box, meaning as is, or with only an SSD added, it is the most capable in almost every way (it get complicated).
-It offers All-i, ProRes/HQ V-Log without anything other than the SSD, B-Raw with a BMVA 12g, has the best stabiliser, the best video AF, is my highest res stills camera and it likely matches the EM1x’s in stills AF.
+It fills a lot of roles.
+It is my best video camera out of the box, meaning as is, or with only an SSD added, it is the most capable in almost every way except very poor light (it gets complicated).

 In “full noise” video mode recording 4k or high speed 1080 V-Log in ProResHQ, but am I wasting it?

-At this point in my stocktake, the G9II in this role probably makes more sense, but then the S5II becomes the odd one out.
+At this point in my stocktake, the G9II in this role probably makes more sense, but then the S5II then becomes the odd one out.

 The S5 is one of two dedicated video cams.
-With RAW-out, slightly less digitally sharp rendering and decent enough stabe and AF if needed, I like this with the BMVA 5” as my hand held or B-cam.
-It could be used as a fully capable stills cam, but I like it more in video.
+With RAW-out, a slightly less digitally sharp rendering than the S5II and decent enough stabe and AF if needed, I like it with the BMVA 5” as my hand held or B-cam.

 In this role, I see little reason to replace it, in fact with Panasonic sharpening up their recent video options, I might even buy one of these in this role now in preference or the BS1H, or maybe skip full frame all together with a BGH1.